 Behavior

 Carpenter ants get their name from being attracted to wood.
-They are often seen nesting in trees, tree stumps, decks, or in inside a home.
+They are often seen nesting in trees, tree stumps, decks, or in inside homes.
 Most of the nests located outside are considered parent nests.
 Parent nests are where the ant colony houses the queen, worker ants, her larva, and pupae.
 Once the parent nest becomes overgrown some of the worker ants leave the nest to create a satellite nest.
 These are the nests that are commonly found inside homes or wooden decks.
 The ants look for areas that have rotted or softwood so it is easier to chew tunnels and galleries through.
 Inside the tunnels, they store food, pupa, and larva.

 Signs of Carpenter Ants